top of page

 • Emergency Reserves.
 Aim for three to six months of operating expenses parked in a high-yield account—your “combat reserve” for unanticipated downturns.

-3. Redefining “Retirement” and “Deployment”
+Redefining “Retirement” and “Deployment”

 Military retirement and business exit strategies share the name but diverge in execution.
 Veterans often grapple with:

 • Deferred Gratification.
-In combat zones, deferring pay for pension is standard; in entrepreneurship, deferring retirement planning can jeopardize your personal safety net.
+In combat zones, deferring pay for pension is standard.
+In entrepreneurship, deferring retirement planning can jeopardize your personal safety net.

 • Succession Planning.
-Draft a clear transition plan: identify who takes command when you step back, whether through a family transfer, staff promotion, or sale.
+Draft a clear transition plan.
+Identify who takes command when you step back, whether through a family transfer, staff promotion, or sale.

-4. Integrating Benefits and Business Goals
+Integrating Benefits and Business Goals

 The VA’s education and healthcare benefits are valuable, but they don’t cover business-driven needs.
 A holistic financial plan for veteran entrepreneurs should weave together: